 The geographical origin of D. plantaginea remains unresolved.
 Our phylogenetic analyses confirmed previous relationships between the rosy apple aphid and other aphids (Bašilova & Rakauskas, 2012; Rebijith et al., 2017).
 However, estimates of the divergence time of D. plantaginea from closely related species is now required, with denser sampling of the Dysaphis genus across several regions in Eurasia and molecular dating analyses.

-Genetic diversity estimates from SSR markers suggest that thecame from Eastern Europe, but it may also have originated even further east in Central Asia where its fruit tree host was originally domesticated (Cornille et al., 2014; Harris et al., 2002).
+Genetic diversity estimates from SSR markers suggest that the source population came from Eastern Europe, but it may also have originated even further east in Central Asia where its fruit tree host was originally domesticated (Cornille et al., 2014; Harris et al., 2002).
 Our failure to collect D. plantaginea samples in this area, despite our attempts in China and Kazakhstan, prevents us from testing this scenario.
 However note that, while D. plantaginea has been recorded in Central Asia according to several faunistic surveys (Kadyrbekov, 2002), it is hard to find in these regions.
 Furthermore, a lack of records of this species in the Global Biodiversity Information Facility (GBIF, 2020) suggests D. plantaginea is uncommon in this area.

 Alternatively, D. plantaginea may have originated in the Caucasus or Asia Minor, maybe through a host jump from Pyrus to Malus.
-D plantaginea, D. radicola, D devecta, D brancoi, D anthrisci, D chaerophylli are Dysaphis species reported to feed on the cultivated apple, M. domestica, as their primary host (Blommers et al., 2004; Stekolshchikov, 2006), but many aphid species also feed on pears including, D reaumuri Mordvilko and pyri Boyer de Fonscolombe (Barbagallo, Cocuzza, Cravedi, & Komazaki, 2007).
+Dysaphis plantaginea, D. radicola, D. devecta, D. brancoi, D. anthrisci, D. chaerophylli are Dysaphis species reported to feed on the cultivated apple, M. domestica, as their primary host (Blommers et al., 2004; Stekolshchikov, 2006), but many aphid species also feed on pears, including, D. reaumuri Mordvilko and D. pyri Boyer de Fonscolombe (Barbagallo, Cocuzza, Cravedi, & Komazaki, 2007).
 The Pyrus genus is known to have diverged a long time ago from the genus Malus probably in the Caucasus (Celton et al., 2009; Xiang et al., 2017).
 Therefore, the ancestral group from which D. plantaginea diverged might have had a Pyrus species as host.
 Analysis of samples from these regions is required to test this hypothesis.

 Low endosymbiont bacterial diversity associated with D. plantaginea

-Our results showed that bacterial diversity was strikingly low in D. plantaginea across EuropeNorth America.
+Our results showed that bacterial diversity was strikingly low in D. plantaginea across Europe and North America.
 As expected, B. aphidicola was the predominant bacterial species (97% of our reads).
-We also distinguished different B. aphidicola in the Iranian D. plantaginea samples which fits with the genetic differentiation observed in the corresponding aphid hosts.
+We also distinguished different variants of B. aphidicola in the Iranian D. plantaginea samples which fits with the genetic differentiation observed in the corresponding aphid hosts.
 At least nine secondary endosymbionts have been reported among aphid species (reviewed in Zytynska & Weisser, 2016), including Arsenophonus Gherma, Hamiltonella defensa Moran, Regiella insecticola, Rickettsia Da Rocha-Lima, Rickettsiela Drobne, Serratia symbiotica, Spiroplasma Saglio and Wolbachia Hertig & Wolbach, and Fukatsuia symbiotica.
 These bacteria have been reported to be aphid facultative symbiont, potential pathogens, or plant-associated microbiota (Gauthier, Outreman, Mieuzet, & Simon, 2015).
 Here, we detected the presence of secondary symbionts only in a few samples.
 The Serratia bacteria was the only secondary symbiont identified and it was found in only eight samples of D. plantaginea, collected on Pyrus communis in Iran, France and Spain on M. domestica.
-Regiella was found in three samples from another aphid species, M. pyraria collected on M. domestica.
-At least seven endosymbionts (H. defensa, R. insecticola, Rickettsia sp., Rickettsiela sp., S. symbiotica, Spiroplasma sp. and Wolbachia sp.) have been reported across a narrower spatial distribution in the model species Acyrthosiphon pisum and several other well-studied aphid species (Zytynska & Weisser, 2016).
+Regiella symbiont was found in three samples from another aphid species, M. pyraria collected on M. domestica.
+At least seven endosymbionts (H. defensa, R. insecticola, Rickettsia sp., Rickettsiella sp., S. symbiotica, Spiroplasma sp. and Wolbachia sp.) have been reported across a narrower spatial distribution in the model species Acyrthosiphon pisum and several other well-studied aphid species (Zytynska & Weisser, 2016).
 By contrast, another study (Henry, Maiden, Ferrari, & Godfray, 2015) found that neither D. plantaginea nor other Dysaphis species hosted any secondary symbionts, although it relied on a small number of individuals.
 This low endosymbiont bacterial diversity in D. plantaginea shows that its likely fast expansion is not the result of an association with different mutualistic endosymbionts.